 In the first two years you will learn about the major physiological systems of the body and within each system, you will integrate your learning of anatomy, biochemistry, pathology, physiology, pharmacology, the social sciences and public health medicine in a clinical context.
-You will also undertake student-selected components in medical humanities, teaching, medical research and a community engagement project.

 In year four you will undertake placements in a range of clinical specialities in Southampton and a range of hospitals around the region.

 In your final year you will gain experience in a wide range of hospitals, communities and general practices in the south of England and have an opportunity to undertake an elective placement in an area of your choice.
 You will be attached to a variety of clinical teams on an apprenticeship basis, learning the skills required to begin your Foundation Programme.
 Your Final examination will be taken in the spring, after which you will undertake a compulsory "preparing for practice" phase of the programme to ensure you are ready to start work before graduation.